liquidvotingio/api/CONTRIBUTING.md

 Please provide as much information as possible, describing the bug or feature in detail.
 Screenshots and videos are great.

 All code needs to include programmatic tests, and to have been tested manually as well.
+Tests will run on [the repo's CI](https://github.com/liquidvotingio/api/actions), and should pass before asking for a PR review.

 If you're interested in contributing to the project long term (every skill level welcome), let us know [over email](mailto:oli.azevedo.barnes@gmail.com)  and we'll onboard you through a call and adding you on our slack.